pietro-franca/pietro-franca/README.md

 ### About me

-I enjoy creating functional and well-thought-out digital solutions that solve real everyday problems.
-I have worked on extension and development projects, where I was able to collaborate as part of a team, develop interpersonal skills, and prepare myself for the challenges of the technology sector.
-In addition, I have been working on personal projects in order to put my knowledge into practice.
+I’m always looking to learn and grow, and I love building practical, thoughtful digital solutions that make everyday life a bit easier!

 ### Education

 Currently studying Computer Science at UNESP - Rio Claro, where I am deepening my knowledge of logic, programming, and software engineering.
-I have an affinity for web development and am always looking to learn new technologies and tools.

 ### Technologies